 If you want our full run down, check out our guide to the best Dominican movies.
 You’ll get in touch with how Dominicans live, some of our history/culture, and you might even learn some colloquialisms that will help you when traveling.

-Does Uber Work In the Dominican Republic?
+18. Uber In the Dominican Republic

 It does!
 Uber is available in the major cities, Santiago and Santo Domingo.
 Rides can range from $3-$14 depending on the distance and traffic.
 I once took a thirty-minute Uber ride from the airport to a friends’ home in Santo Domingo Oeste, and it was only about 18 dollars.